 - Fever (≥ 38°C , 100.4°F) and pneumonia or acute respiratory distress syndrome; AND either

-- Travel from the Arabian Peninsula or neighboring countries* within 14 days of onset, or
+- Travel from the Arabian Peninsula or neighboring country within 14 days of onset, OR

-- Close contact with a person with fever or any respiratory illness who has traveled from the Arabian Peninsula or neighboring countries* within 14 days.
+- Close contact with a symptomatic traveler who developed fever and acute respiratory illness (not necessarily pneumonia) within 14 days after traveling from the Arabian Peninsula or neighboring country.

 Washington State Public Health Laboratories can test respiratory and serum specimens for MERS-CoV by using a CDC-developed PCR assay.
 Call the Health Department to coordinate testing at the state public health lab.